 Mezőkövesd received town rights from King Mátyás Hunyadi in 1464.
 According to legend, the residents, as a sign of appreciation, took on his nickname, Matyó.
 Over time, they became a separate ethnic group in Hungary, due to their well-preserved traditions and closed community, who are recognizable by their elaborately embroidered folk costumes.
 Although lavishly embroidered costumes suggest considerable wealth, Matyóföld [Matyóland] has always been among the poorest regions of the country.
 Their popular saying, “Let the stomach growl but the costume shine”, describes the attitude of Matyó people toward life.

 The nearby Zsóry Thermal Spa offers many outdoor and indoor pools, as well as medical treatments and therapies.
 The Sulfur content of the water at 60°C is one of the highest in Hungary.
-The water has been classified as medicinal water in 1968, and is suitable for joint problems treatment such as rheumatism and arthritis, as well as for post-injury treatment.
+The water has been classified as medicinal water in 1968, and is suitable for the treatment of joint problems such as rheumatism and arthritis, as well as for post-injury rehabilitation.

 The folk art of Matyó living in and around the town of Mezőkövesd has a history of more than 200 years.
 The earliest surviving embroidery was border decoration on bedsheets that covered the so-called “high made-up beds”.
 These bedsheets were embroidered with motifs of shoes and birds using only red and blue yarn.
 The most elaborately embroidered folk costumes and household fabrics appeared in the early 20th century, and the Matyó rose has become an emblematic floral motif.
 Each color used in the embroidery has a specific meaning: yellow represents summer, red represents joy, blue represents sorrow, green represents mourning, and black represents earth.
 Embroiderers relied greatly on the art and skill of the so-called “‘writing women” who created hand-drawn patterns.
 One of the most famous writing women was Bori Kis Jankó (1876-1954), who was also called the “woman of 100 roses”.
 In addition to embroidery, the same motifs have been used in interior design, architecture, and contemporary fashion design.